Beat the price rise & place your booking deposit on a new Trayon Camper before Nov 5th, 2021! Reserve Your Trayon Here! –

 Payload Capacity

-• The unfavourable exchange rate
+• Unfavourable exchange rate

-• The cost of Right Hand Drive conversion
+• High cost of RHD conversion

-• Serviceability & parts accessibility in remote areas (e.g. Touring Australia)
+• Parts & serviceability in remote areas

 Is Size Really an Issue?